ubershmekel/how-many-candles-tonight/README.md

 https://ubershmekel.github.io/how-many-candles-tonight/

-All the source is index.html
+All the source is in index.html